Eight Ways to Experience Singapore's World-Class Dining and Cocktail Scene

 JIGGER & PONY

 Singapore has speakeasies aplenty but there's no finer example than Jigger & Pony.
 The proof?
-It currently holds the ninth position on the World's 50 Best Bars list.
+It landed on the World's 50 Best Bars list in 2021, 2022 and 2023.
 The buzzy spot, located at the Amara hotel, is swanky yet relaxed but shakes up a serious cocktail.

 Jigger & Pony's drinks list — cheekily titled "A Decent Menu" — elevates 24 classic cocktails with clever twists.
 Think yuzu whisky sours, black pepper sazeracs and sakura martinis.
 Pair your tipple with a next-level bar snack — we're looking at you, black truffle macaroni and cheese — and go home with some of the bar's bottled cocktail selection to enjoy another day.